hpcaitech/ColossalAI/applications/Colossal-LLaMA-2/README.md

 - The generation config for all dataset is greedy search.
 - We also provided CEval scores from its latest leaderboard or the official repository of the model.

+More details about metrics can be found in [Metrics](https://github.com/hpcaitech/ColossalAI/tree/main/applications/ColossalEval#metrics).

 |                                 | Backbone    | Token Consumed |   | MMLU          | CMMLU         | GSM    | AGIEval | GAOKAO | CEval  |
 |:---------------------------------:|:-------------:|:----------------:|:---:|:---------------:|:---------------:|:--------:|:---------:|:--------:|:--------:|
 |                                 | -           | -              |   | 5-shot        | 5-shot        | 8-shot | 5-shot  | 0-shot | 5-shot |